-Abbreviations: HBV = hepatitis 8 virus; HIV/AIDS = human immunodehciency virus/acquired immunodehciency syndrome; HBV = human papillomavirus virus; STD = sexually transmitted disease.
+Abbreviations: HBV = hepatitis B virus; HIV/AIDS = human immunodeficiency virus/acquired immunodeficiency syndrome; HPV = human papillomavirus, virus; STD = sexually transmitted disease.

 No special evaluation needs to be done prior to making condoms available to males.
-However, when a male client requests advice on pregnancy prevention, he should be provided contraceptive services as described in the section "Provide Contraceptive Services."
+However, when a male client requests advice on pregnancy prevention, he should be provided contraceptive services as described in the section 'Provide Contraceptive Services.'

-The services listed here represent a sub-set of recommended preconception health services for men that were recommended and for which there was a direct link to fertility or infant health outcomes (Source: Frey K, Navarro S, Kotelchuck M, Lu M. The clinical content of preconception care: preconception care for men.
-Am J Obstet Gynecol 2008;199[6 Suppl 2]:5389-95).
+The services listed here represent a sub-set of recommended preconception health services for men that were recommended and for which there was a direct link to fertillity or infant health outcomes (Source: Frey K, Navarro S, Kotelchuck M, Lu M. The clinical content of preconception care: preconception care for men.
+Am J Obstet Gynecol 2008;199[6 Suppl 2]:5389-95], services listed in this column are for men without symptoms suggestive of an STD.